Major global banks split on regulation battle

 The banks held the discussions ahead of an expected meeting with regulators and lawmakers on Saturday.

 "What we are trying to achieve is to engage in a good dialogue with all the relevant parties, the regulators and the political side," said Brian Moynihan, the CEO of Bank of America Corp.
-(BAC.N: Quote), who confirmed the bankers' meeting took place.
+(BAC.N), who confirmed the bankers' meeting took place.